fbdesignpro/sweetviz/README.md

     - min/max/range, quartiles, mean, mode, standard deviation, sum, median absolute deviation, coefficient of variation, kurtosis, skewness

 # Upgrading
 Some people have experienced mixed results behavior upgrading through `pip`.
-To update to the latest from an existing install, it is recommended to `pip uninstall sweetviz` first, Then simply install.
+To update to the latest from an existing install, it is recommended to `pip uninstall sweetviz` first, then simply install.

 # Installation
 Sweetviz currently supports Python 3.6+ and Pandas 0.25.3+.
 Reports are output using the base "os" module, so custom environments such as Google Colab which require custom file operations are not yet supported, although I am looking into a solution.